ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ### Access application logs

-You can access the application specific log in the logDNA UI using the filters.
+You can access the application specific log in the LogDNA UI using the filters.

 1. On the top bar, click on **All Apps**.
 1. Under containers, check **app-log-analysis**.
 A new unsaved view is shown with application logs of all levels.